After almost six years BAE Systems, one of the first companies to join the UKVI model portfolio, has been sold.

 - Reducing costs through increased efficiency

-- Expanding into growth regions outside the UK and US
+- Expanding into growth regions outside the UK and the US

 - Focusing on electronics, cybersecurity and intelligence, three markets which were expected to grow.